cyancirrus/autumn_leaves.io/index.md

 # 🍂 Autumn Leaves

-### Leafnotes from a developer on a journey through code, math, and music
+## Leafnotes from a developer on a journey through code, math, and music

-## Recent Posts

 {% for post in site.posts %}
   <div class="window">